University of New Orleans

-There are more than 130 registered student organizations that offer opportunities for students to get involved, pursue their passions, connect with peers and improve their leadership skills.
-The University hosts hundreds of student events on campus throughout the year.
+With more than 130 registered student organizations on campus, students can get involved to pursue their passions, connect with peers, and improve their leadership skills.
+The University also hosts hundreds of student events on campus throughout the year.

 JAZZ AT THE SANDBAR

-Now in its 28th season, Jazz at the Sandbar is one of the University’s most well known and beloved traditions.
+Now in its 29th season, Jazz at the Sandbar is one of the University’s most well-known and beloved traditions.
 Established in 1990 by faculty member Ellis Marsalis, this live music performance series pairs UNO jazz studies students with professional musicians in front of an audience at a first-class on-campus venue.

 - New Orleans Culture

 - Leadership and Involvement